web tracker Gordon R. Mitchell

 Ridgway Center

-As deputy director of the Matthew B. Ridgway Center for International Security Studies at the University of Pittsburgh, I convene working groups such as the Working Group on Preemptive and Preventive Military Intervention, support Ridgway Center programming, and supervise Security Sweep, Ridgway's weblog (hosted jointly with the Ford Institute for Human Security) Documents relating to the Ridgway Center's Working Group on Preemptive and Preventive Military Intervention are here:
+As a research associate (2002-2006) and deputy director (2007-2008) of the Matthew B. Ridgway Center for International Security Studies at the University of Pittsburgh, I convened working groups such as the Working Group on Preemptive and Preventive Military Intervention, supported Ridgway Center programming, and supervised Security Sweep, Ridgway's weblog (hosted jointly with the Ford Institute for Human Security) Documents relating to the Ridgway Center's Working Group on Preemptive and Preventive Military Intervention are here:

 Briefing papers